Eileen Higgins: Miami–Dade County Commission (2018–2025)

+Mayor of Miami (2025–present)

-2025 Miami mayoral campaign
+2025 campaign

 In early 2025, Higgins announced her campaign for Mayor of Miami, seeking to succeed incumbent Francis X. Suarez, who was term-limited.
 A poll conducted between July 27 and August 1, 2025, showed Higgins with 74% name recognition and a 21-point lead over her closest rival.
 She was characterized as the main front-runner among candidates affiliated with the Democratic Party, with Ken Russell being the only other Democrat among the candidates characterized as being in a competitive position per polling.

 Higgins qualified for the ballot by submitting 3,000 signatures in support of her candidacy on the ballot; as opposed to the alternate option of qualifying for the ballot by paying a fee.
 She touted the collection of signatures as a demonstration of her candidacy enjoying both sizable and organized support.

-Higgins's campaign has emphasized a number of key issues, including government transparency, government efficiency; housing affordability and other resident affordability concerns; climate resilience; efficiency and interconnected public transportation services; advocacy for the city's police and first responders; and the reform of permitting processes.
-She has received endorsements from several local labor and environmental groups.
+Higgins's campaign emphasized a number of key issues, including government transparency, government efficiency; housing affordability and other resident affordability concerns; climate resilience; efficiency and interconnected public transportation services; advocacy for the city's police and first responders; and the reform of permitting processes.
+She received endorsements from several local labor and environmental groups.

-Prior to the first round vote, Higgins was considered one of the leading candidates in the election.
+Before the first round of voting, Higgins was considered one of the leading candidates in the election.
 Higgins had a strong lead in the first round, but failed to reach a majority of the vote.
-She will face Emilio González in a runoff on December 9, 2025.
-If elected, Higgins will be the first female mayor of Miami.
-She will also be the first Democratic mayor and the first non-Hispanic mayor since the 1990s.
+She faced Emilio T. Gonzalez on December 9, 2025, and won the election with 59.3% of the vote.
+She is the first female mayor of Miami.
+She is also the first Democratic mayor and the first non-Hispanic mayor since the 1990s.